pegaltier/trading-indi/README.md

 ## DAG Flow System

-The **Graph** and **OpRegistry** provide a powerful DAG (Directed Acyclic Graph) execution engine for building complex, composable trading strategies.
+The **GraphExec** and **OpRegistry** provide a powerful DAG (Directed Acyclic GraphExec) execution engine for building complex, composable trading strategies.
 Define your computation as a graph of operators with dependencies, and the system handles topological sorting and execution.

 ### Key Features